akshnz/workflows/README.md

 ## Usage

-Just copy-and-paste one of these GitHub Actions into your own `.github/workflows/*.yml` files and enjoy the painless ease!
+1. Select a GitHub Action from this repo you want for your own repo
+2. Copy the contents of the `.yml` file
+3. Paste it into a new `.github/workflows/*.yml` file in your own repo
+4. Profit!

 ### List of all actions